 The last step is about documents upload.
 You need to upload a passport scan of the information page, as well as the photo mentioned above. iVisa may ask for other documents as well, but it depends on your personal circumstance.

-Once you are through, just hit the submit button and iVisa handles the rest.
+Once you are through, just hit the submit button, and we will handle the rest.

 What do I need to present upon arrival in Singapore?